 If you do wind up with more peppers than you need right away (or fruits in less-than-stellar condition) refrigeration keeps them fresher for longer.
-You should store peppers at temperatures no higher than 45 degrees Fahrenheit.
+You should store peppers at temperatures no higher than 45 degrees Fahrenheit in an airtight container.
 The ideal temperature is around 40 degrees.

-Avoid washing peppers before storing them in the refrigerator.
+Avoid washing peppers before storing them in the fridge.
 If you do wash them, it is suggested that you dry them off thoroughly, as moisture is one of the major factors in spoilage.
-Storing them in the humid environment of the crisper can prevent the short-term problem of shriveling but not mold since the crisper is intended to provide humidity and mold thrives in high moisture.
+Storing them in the humid environment of the crisper drawer can prevent the short-term problem of shriveling but not mold, since the crisper is intended to provide humidity and mold thrives in high moisture.

 Protecting your peppers from ethylene gas can also keep them usable for longer.
 Certain fruits and vegetables emit ethylene gas as they ripen.
 It causes peppers to ripen and spoil faster than they would without exposure to it.
 Keep them away from ethylene producers like apples, mangoes, and cantaloupes.

-Freezing is an effective way to preserve peppers’ flavor and nutrition.
-Freeze pepper slices on a baking sheet then place them in resealable bags being careful to remove all the air to prevent freezer burn.
+Freezing is an effective way to preserve peppers’ flavor and nutrition for the long term.
+Freeze pepper slices as a single layer on a baking sheet (or cookie sheet) then place them in airtight resealable bags being careful to remove all the air to prevent freezer burn.
 Date the bags and return them to the freezer.

 Must-read related posts